-David has spoken as a panelist at the EMP Pop Conference, the Detroit Jazz Festival, the Vision Festival and the International Association for Jazz Education (IAJE) Conference.
-He has moderated panels for the Philadelphia Music Project and the Jazz Journalists Association (JJA), and conducted pre-concert artist discussions at the Philadelphia Museum of Art, the New York Public Library for the Performing Arts, the Ars Nova Workshop concert series and the Brooklyn Conservatory of Music.
+David has spoken as a panelist at the EMP Pop Conference, the Literature/Film Association Conference, the Detroit Jazz Festival, the Vision Festival and the International Association for Jazz Education (IAJE) Conference.
+He has moderated panels for Symphony Space, the Philadelphia Music Project, Jazz Connect, FONT Music and the Jazz Journalists Association (JJA), and conducted pre-concert artist discussions at the Philadelphia Museum of Art, the New York Public Library for the Performing Arts, the Ars Nova Workshop concert series and the Brooklyn Conservatory of Music.
+Onstage, David has interviewed Jason Moran, Joe Lovano, Chris Potter, Vijay Iyer, Rudresh Mahanthappa, Mike Reed, Jeff Parker and John Hollenbeck.

 For roughly seven years David served as editor of Jazz Notes, the quarterly publication of the Jazz Journalists Association, helping to oversee its transition to the web as JJA News.
 David's efforts with the JJA have also included mentoring and education initiatives as well as public advocacy on behalf of journalists, musicians and the jazz idiom in general.

-In an earlier life as a professional guitarist, David worked with a wide variety of artists in settings including jazz, rock/pop, gospel, cabaret, musical theater and more.
-He gigged extensively with Tom Kitt — now a Pulitzer Prize and Tony Award winner for "Next to Normal" — and performed in some of New York’s best-known venues, including Avery Fisher Hall, Roseland, Joe’s Pub, Fez, Mercury Lounge and the Living Room.
-During his tenure with the East Village band Keeta Speed (1996-1999), he recorded with the famed producers Dave McDonald (Portishead), Patrick Dillett (They Might Be Giants) and Dave Fridmann (Flaming Lips).
+After some years away from the guitar, David has entered a period of rigorous practice and taken up singing as well.
+His focus is classic R&B, "yacht rock" and other treasures from the AM/FM landscape circa '60s-'80s — all done solo acoustic.
+In an earlier life, David worked with a wide variety of artists in settings including jazz, rock/pop, gospel, cabaret, musical theater and more.
+He gigged extensively with Tom Kitt — now a Pulitzer Prize and Tony Award winner for "Next to Normal" — and performed in some of New York’s best-known venues, including Avery Fisher Hall, Roseland, Joe’s Pub, Fez, Mercury Lounge, the Knitting Factory and the Living Room.
+As a member of the East Village band Keeta Speed (1996-1999), he recorded with the famed producers Dave McDonald (Portishead), Patrick Dillett (They Might Be Giants) and Dave Fridmann (Flaming Lips).

 Read about David’s trips to Fes, Morocco in June 2008; Dakar, Senegal in February 2008 (here and here); and Turkey/Iraqi Kurdistan in March 2006.